mit212/MR_2026/README.md

 # MR_2026
 Some helpful code for the Mobile Robot.
-Particularly, communicating between the ESP32 and the Jetson Nano
+Particularly, communicating between the ESP32 and the Jetson Nano vis USB serial.

 ## 1 Common Issues (and fixes) for Jetson and ESP32 Comms
 1. Permission denied: Try `sudo usermod -a -G dialout $USER`